 In the incredibly challenging process of compiling, collating and presenting the new ImagineNation MOOC (massive online open course) on innovative leadership, we created a new role for innovative managers and leaders as ‘disruptive provocateurs!’
-One of their key skill sets is to know how to use conflict and the potential for conflict, and disagreement and dissent to question and challenge operating logic, feeling and thinking patterns – because questions are the answer and when you change your questions, you can change your world
+One of their key skill-sets is to know how to safely use conflict and the potential for conflict, and disagreement and dissent to question and challenge operating logic, feeling and thinking patterns.
+Because questions are the answer and when you change your questions, you can dance with disruption and change your world

-Disruptive provocateurs know how to deeply attend, generatively listen and question to safely use disruption, dissonance and discomfort to generate constructive debates.
+Disruptive provocateurs know how to deeply attend, generatively listen and question to safely use disruption, dissonance and discomfort to apply contrarian thinking to generate constructive debates.
+That enhance people’s capacity to create and innovate by being, thinking and doing things differently.

 A disruptive provocateur courageously questions everything; they use disruptive thought provoking and bold questions to challenge the status quo, often with an uncommon intensity and with great frequency.